 Council staff completed research into homelessness in Lower Hutt in April 2018.
-This included interviewing people experiencing homelessness people and representatives of social service agencies working with the homeless people, as well as a range of other partners.
+This included engaging with people with a lived experience of homelessness, social service agencies working with the homeless people, as well as a range of other partners.

 What happens next?

-While Council is already working on initiatives that address housing affordability, it will also review housing supply in the city in the near future.
+While Council is already working on initiatives that address housing affordability, it will also begin work on a longer-term housing strategy in early 2019.